hsctim/Resume/EnglishResume.md

 - **awards.md** (https://github.com/hsctim/Resume/blob/main/awards.md) – A record of awards and recognitions for various software products I developed, recognized for performance, user satisfaction, and adherence to industry standards.

 - **Prompts.md** (https://github.com/hsctim/Resume/blob/main/Prompts.md) – A collection of prompts and instructions for OpenAI Assistants, explaining my use of these tools for tasks such as payment processing workflows and customer service.

+- **ChatbotBert** (https://github.com/hsctim/ChatbotBert) - A repository showcasing the ChatbotBert project, independently developed as the NLP backend for the Alaas platform.
+It demonstrates advanced sentence and context understanding using the BERT model and MLP.
+The source code is open for community use and learning, providing a practical example of my expertise in AI, NLP, and MLP technologies.